 In 1999 the awarding of the Boyle Medal became a joint venture between the RDS and The Irish Times.
 It is now awarded biennially - alternating between a scientist based in Ireland and an Irish scientist based abroad.
 It also carries with it a cash prize of €20,000.

-Nominations of candidates for the 2014 Medal are now being invited from academic, scientific and industrial bodies.
-The closing date for receipt of nominations is 5pm on Monday, April 7, 2014.
+Nominations of candidates for the 2014 Medal from academic, scientific and industrial bodies has now closed.
+The 2014 Laureate will be announced in Autumn/Winter 2014.

 Margaret Murnane, Distinguished Professor at the University of Colorado at Boulder, United States, was awarded the prestigious 2011 RDS Irish Times Boyle Medal for Scientific Excellence for her pioneering work which has transformed the field of ultrafast laser and x-ray science.